 One of the freedom to be curious sub themes is nature’s laboratory that reflects a techno-poetic kind of nature in which technology and nature coexist in perfect harmony.
 New hybrids are created when exploring possibilities of the unknown.

 Nature's laboratory reflects in interior pieces with supernatural surfaces and very tactile structures originating from, for instance, beetles, plants and crystals.
 These materials fascinate and inspire with their extremely rich and complex structured textures.
 Their colours are bright and dark as well as mat and glossy with a natural touch.
-The shapes are both soft and sharp and reflect the magic of our fascinating nature.

-- Rikke Skytte, consultant at trend institute Pej Gruppen
+- Rikke Skytte, trend forecaster

 Feel inspired by the freedom to be curious trend in your next project by specifying one or more of below carpets.
 They all come with multiple colour options to match your interior and design story perfectly.